-PARK or PARKS -- Includes all parks, playgrounds, athletic fields, swimming pools, beaches, town-owned lands and underwater land owned by the Town of Esopus and other recreation areas under the jurisdiction of the Town Board, such other rights and appurtenances as the Town Board may utilize, whether the same is now or hereafter owned by or acquired by the Town of Esopus in fee or otherwise, including all land under and space above the surface of the ground.
+PARK or PARKS -- Includes all parks, playgrounds, athletic fields, community centers, swimming pools, beaches, Town-owned lands and underwater land owned by the Town of Esopus and used for recreational purposes, and other recreation areas under the jurisdiction of the Town Board, such other rights and appurtenances as the Town Board may utilize, whether the same is now or hereafter owned by or acquired by the Town of Esopus in fee or otherwise, including all land under and space above the surface of the ground.

-B. The Town Board hereby delegates to the Ross Park and Town of Esopus Recreation Commissions the authority to carry out the spirit and intent of this article.
+B. The Town Board hereby delegates to itself the authority to carry out the spirit and intent of this article.

-CODE OF THE TOWN OF ESOPUS NEW YORK, v15 Updated 04-01-2009 / PART II GENERAL LEGISLATION / Chapter 98, PARK RULES AND REGULATIONS / ARTICLE I, General Regulations [Adopted 3-5-1975 by L.L.
-No. 1-1975] / § 98-3.
+CODE OF THE TOWN OF ESOPUS NEW YORK, v20 Updated 03-01-2012 / PART II GENERAL LEGISLATION / Chapter 98, PARK RULES AND REGULATIONS / ARTICLE I, General Regulations / § 98-3.
 Restrictions on use.